Invasion of Val d'Aran

-Moscardó established his headquarters at Vielha, the main administrative center of the valley, and, supported by heavy artillery, made impossible to the insurgents to advance through the Port de la Bonaigua and then into the lower lands.
+Moscardó established his headquarters at Vielha, the main administrative center of the valley, and, supported by heavy artillery, made it impossible for the insurgents to advance through the Port de la Bonaigua pass and onto the lowlands beyond.
 The guerrillas were also beaten off at Salardú, where they suffered a number of casualties.

 According to historian Geneviève Dreyfus-Armand, the UNE was a "structure of a large alliance, (which) united not only Communists, but also Spaniards of different political alignments – Socialists, Republicans or Anarchists – who the dispersion of their organizations and the silence of their leaders pushed into joining the only fighting structure organised against Nazism".